Divorce (1945 film): Plot summary

-A woman who has been married and divorced five times comes back to her small hometown, where she proceeds to complicate, and potentially destroy, the marriage of her childhood boyfriend.
+Diane, a woman who has been married and divorced five times, returns to her small hometown where she proceeds to complicate, and potentially destroy, the marriage of Bob, her childhood boyfriend.

+Bob gradually falls into Diane's arms, therefore, his wife decides to get a divorce.
+Then, he loses touch with his family and slips deeper into Diane's web of depravity.